Military History in National Parks

 The National Park Foundation (NPF)’s mission to preserve history and culture in parks, funds projects that aim to expand storytelling in our parks, including our American military history, to help share a more comprehensive history of the U.S.

-NPF supports programs and projects within national parks that highlight America’s military history, as well as supports and honors those who have and continue to serve our country.
+NPF funds projects within national parks that highlight America’s military history, as well as supports and honors those who have and continue to serve our country.

 -